-After several days, these symptoms can appear: shortness of breath, low oxygen levels, abnormal blood tests, kidney injury, liver failure or pneumonia.
+After several days, these signs and symptoms can appear: shortness of breath, low oxygen levels, abnormal blood tests, kidney injury, liver failure or pneumonia.
 However, symptoms may differ with each COVID variant.
 Anyone experiencing a severe reaction should seek medical attention.

 Call your doctor if you develop a fever and cough or shortness of breath within 14 days after traveling from an area with known infections or have been in contact with someone who has traveled from an area with known infections and who has symptoms.
 Usually, the throat or nostril will be swabbed for a sample.

 The specimens are sent to the CDC or a CDC-approved laboratory.
 Results will be sent to your doctor.
 Your health care provider and the local health department will determine if you will wait for results at home or in the hospital.

 Treatment for most people diagnosed with COVID-19 is about relieving symptoms, as you would with a normal flu virus.
 It is a virus, so antibiotics will not help.
 However, effective treatments, such as monoclonal antibodies and oral antiviral pills, will soon become more widely available.
 Talk to your doctor for more information regarding treatment options.

 Wash your hands with soap and water for at least 20 seconds after using the bathroom; before eating and touching any part of your face; and after blowing your nose, coughing or sneezing.
 Disinfect surfaces you touch after each use.
 Disinfect frequently touched surfaces with household sprays or wipes.

 Stay home from work, school and public places so you don’t infect other people.

 Drink plenty of water and other fluids to help your body stay hydrated and in recovery, unless your doctor has directed you otherwise.